zplizzi/pytorch-ppo/readme.md

 ## Installation and Usage

 Using uv is suggested.
 Simply prepend all commands with `uv run` and the dependencies should be setup properly.
-On mac, you will need to `brew install swig` first.
+On mac, you will need to `brew install swig` first, on Linux, you will need to `apt-get install swig` first.

 The key dependencies are the OpenAI Gym and Pytorch.
 It runs on CPU or CPU+GPU.
 For MuJoCo environments, you'll need that (proprietary) dependency also.